 To freeze, pack cut papaya in rigid containers or heavy-duty plastic freezer bags.
-Cover with a 30 percent sugar solution (4 cups water to 2 cups sugar) and freeze up to 10 months.
-The thawed fruit will be soft and best in a partially-thawed state for fresh applications.
+Cover with a 30 percent sugar solution (4 cups water to 2 cups sugar) and freeze for up to 10 months.
+The thawed fruit will be soft and best in a partially thawed state for fresh applications.
 It will be fine for cooking, although not quite as firm as fresh.
-You can also pop the thawed fruit into a blender for a puree or add a bit of water for a juice.
+You can also pop the thawed fruit into a blender for a puree or add a bit of water for juice.
 Frozen fruit is a great smoothie addition and can be used instead of ice.

 Nutrition and Benefits

 Papaya is a very healthful fruit.
 It's free of fat and cholesterol, high in calcium, fiber, and potassium, and a good source of vitamins A, C, and E. Papain and chymopapain are enzymes found in papaya that can aid digestion and may help lower cholesterol.

 The Papaya and mango are both tropical fruits that are often confused with one another.
 Papaya has more of a squash shape with an elongated neck, while the mango typically has a round or oval shape.
 Where the papaya has yellow-green skin, a mango's is a gradient of green, red, and yellow.
 Cutting the two open really reveals the biggest difference as mango flesh is a bright yellow with a single, large seed.
 Mango is also sweeter, with an interesting spicy-floral flavor.
 The two fruits are used in similar food preparations and often paired with one another.